immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 as B cell receptors are subject to somatic hypermutation (the accumulation of point mutations in the DNA) and degenerate primer matches can look like mutations in downstream applications.
-The :program:`score` subcommand of :ref:`MaskPrimers` is used to identify and remove the V-region and C-region PCR primers for both reads:
+The :program:`score` subcommand of :ref:`MaskPrimers` is used to identify and remove the V-segment and C-region PCR primers for both reads:

 .. literalinclude:: scripts/Greiff2014_Commands.sh